ZaneDubya/MedievaLandsPublic/README.md

 * Check out [progress on the current milestone here](https://github.com/ZaneDubya/CommunityKitPublic/milestone/5).

 ## Road Map (Estimated)
-* Dungeon Crawl was Feature Complete on January 1, 2019.
+* Dungeon Crawl Feature Complete - Complete January 1, 2019.
+* Tavern, Assets, and bug fixes - Expected January 2019.
-* Dungeon Crawl polish, testing, and bugfixing; Tavern - February 2019.
+* Polish and closed testing - Febuary 2019.
-* Public Release - March 2019.
+* Public Release - Expected March 2019.
-* Hypercare and stabilization after launch - expected end May 2019.
+* Hypercare and stabilization after launch - expected to end May 2019.

 ## Development History
 * I have been working on CommunityKit for about five months.